Home » Cardiovascular Health » Heart Disease Risk Factors » Drinking and Smoking

 One-fifth of all heart disease deaths annually are a result of smoking.
 Most smokers, however, want to know how puffing on a cigarette can lead to heart problems.
 Research over the last few decades has given the answer.

 Most of us know that cigarettes contains more than tobacco.
 In the average cigarette, you’ll find more than 4,000 chemicals, and these chemicals work in different ways in the body.
-Many of the effects are directly going to contribute to your risk of developing coronary heart disease.
+Many of the are directly going to contribute to your risk of developing coronary heart disease.
 For example, one reason for the connection between smoking and heart disease is lowered HDL levels.

-HDL cholesterol (high density lipoproteins) helps transport excess cholesterol out of our bodies instead of into our arteries. research has shown that high levels of HDL in the blood reduce our risk of heart disease.
+HDL cholesterol (high density lipoproteins) helps transport excess cholesterol out of our bodies instead of into our arteries.
+Medical research has shown that high levels of HDL in the blood reduce our risk of heart disease.
 However, smoking actually causes those HDL levels to be reduced.
 Just by quitting smoking, you can actually increase your HDL level by up to 10% which is pretty significant.

 Other Reasons for the Connection